The Politics of Personalized News Aggregation: Introduction

-For the second comparative statics exercise, we model increasing mass polarization as a mean-preserving spread to voters' policy preferences (\cite{fiorina}; \cite{gentzkow}).
-Contrary to popular belief, its policy polarization effect is negative when news is personalized, because as we keep redistributing voters' population from the center to the margin, policy polarization eventually equals the minimal policy latitude among all voters rather than median voters' policy latitude alone.
+Our analysis suggests that factors carrying negative connotations in everyday discourse could have unintended consequences for policy polarization.
+An example is \emph{increasing mass polarization}, which we model as a mean-preserving spread of voters' policy preferences \citep{fiorina, gentzkow}.
+Under personalized news aggregation, increasing mass polarization can surprisingly reduce policy polarization rather than increasing it: As we keep redistributing voters' population from the center to the margin, policy polarization will eventually decrease from the centrist voters' policy latitude to the minimal policy latitude among all voters.

-Our results suggest that many hotly debated proposals to regulate tech giants could have unintended consequences for policy polarization and, hence, social welfare---an issue we further discuss in Section \ref{sec_conclusion}.
-Section \ref{sec_general} extends the baseline model to general voters and allows the infomediary to correlate personalized news signals across them.
-We develop a methodology for computing the policy polarization in this general setting.
-We then demonstrate that correlation can only increase policy polarization, and that policy polarization is minimized when voters' population distribution is uniform and their news signals are conditionally independent.

-\paragraph{Related literature} The literature on rational inattention assumes that decision makers can optimally aggregate source data into signals themselves.
-To create a role for news aggregator, we assume that the aggregator is designed and operated by an attention-maximizing infomediary, whereas voters must fully absorb the information given to them.
-Apart from this departure from the standard RI paradigm, we otherwise follow the standard model of posterior-separable attention cost that nests Shannon entropy as a special case.
-Posterior separability (\cite{caplindean13}) has recently received attention from economists because of its axiomatic and revealed-preference foundations (\cite{zhong}; \cite{caplindean}), connections to sequential sampling (\cite{hebertwoodford}; \cite{morrisstrack}), and validations by lab experiments (\cite{dean}).
-The flexibility of RI information aggregation is crucial for our predictions but is absent from most existing political models.
-Models featuring some degrees of flexibility will be reviewed at the end of this section.

-In the literature on demand-driven media bias (\cite{handbook}), the idea that even rational consumers can exhibit a preference for biased news when constrained by information processing capacities dates back to \cite{calvert} and is later expanded on by \cite{suen}, \cite{burke}, and \cite{che}.
-While these later models predict a confirmation bias, they work with non-RI information aggregation technologies and do not examine the consequences of news bias for electoral competition.
-Even if they did, their predictions could still differ from ours, as we will soon explain.

-In most existing probabilistic voting models, voters' signals are assumed to be continuously distributed, so even small changes in candidates' positions could affect voters' voting decisions (\cite{duggan}).
-Under this assumption, \cite{calvertb} famously establishes policy convergence between office-seeking candidates and pioneers the use of policy preference for generating policy polarization between candidates (hereafter the \emph{Calvert-Wittman logic}).
-Uniform strict obedience---a property we use to generate policy polarization between office-seeking candidates---stands in contrast to this assumption, though it is a natural consequence of NARI.